אִם יִרְצֶה הַשֵּׁם

 4.2 Pattern 2: Automated HAZOP Guide Word Enforcement

 HAZOP guide words systematically identify hazardous deviations.
-CUE constraints can encode preventive patterns:
+CUE constraints encode preventive patterns:

 | Guide Word | Hazard | CUE Prevention |